 We've produced guidance for junior doctors on the impact of COVID-19 on your contract terms and conditions.

-Your rota in the second wave
+Your rota during the pandemic

 To ensure that efforts are sustainable in the weeks and months to come, it is of paramount importance that staff are not working in a manner that compromises their health, safety or wellbeing, nor that of their patients.